Catholic Social Teaching

 Everyone should have access to their fair share of resources.

-God’s plan was for all people to share in the goods of this world.
-This means that no person should struggle to have the basic necessities of life such as food, shelter and clothing.
+God’s plan is for all people to share in the goods of creation so that everyone has access to basic necessities such as food, shelter and clothing.
+Distributive justice is about fairness in how resources are shared.

 “All who believed were together and had all things in common.”